huntabyte/bits-ui/sites/docs/content/utilities/merge-props.md

 ## Styles

 `mergeProps` also handles merging of style objects using `style-to-object`.
-You can pass in multiple style objects or style strings and they will be gracefully merged together in the order they are passed.
+You can pass in multiple style objects or style strings, and they will be gracefully merged together in the order they are passed.

 ```ts
 import { mergeProps } from "bits-ui";